glmvc/first-site/README.md

 ---

-#### 👾 and here are the lines of code of my first-site
+#### 👾 and here are the lines of code for my first-site

-- as a beginner, the following just looks impressive, i know - i actually surprised myself at what i achieved 🤩
+- as a complete beginner, the following just looks impressive - i was surprised myself at what i achieved 🤩
-- but you'll see once you get started it's not that difficult at all ⚡️
+- but you'll see once you get started, it's not that difficult at all ⚡️

 ##### HTML